 - The Google Cloud zone where your instance is located.
 If you are connecting from a Compute Engine instance, select the zone where the Compute Engine instance is located.
 Otherwise, accept the default zone.
 You can edit the instance later to change the zone, if needed.
 For more information, see Instance Locations.

-Determines memory, virtual cores, and other resources available to your Cloud SQL instance.
+Determines memory and virtual cores available to your Cloud SQL instance.

-You can also create a custom machine type using the
+You can also create flexible instance configurations using the

 - vCPUs must be either 1 or an even number between 2 and 96.